Hamish Ogston: Allegations

-Hamish Ogston has faced a barrage of allegations that impacted his public image.
+Hamish Ogston has faced a barrage of allegations that impacted his public image, but in July 2025 the Metropolitan Police confirmed that no further action would be taken against Ogston in relation to the allegations.
 The allegations were first brought to light in an exposé by The Sunday Times.

 In September 2023, Ogston was accused in The Sunday Times of the human trafficking of Thai and Filipina sex workers who were allegedly used for his sexual parties.

 Among the allegations reported by The Sunday Times are instances of illegal employment, human trafficking, and involvement in prostitution, some of which dated back 15 years.
 It is alleged that Ogston unlawfully employed women and put them in grave danger through dangerous sexual acts.
 Some reports suggest that he also brought these women into contact with his associates for sexual purposes.

 Recognition

-Hamish Ogston was appointed a CBE in 2011 for services to business and the community in York. and Outstanding Alumnus of the Year Award from University of Manchester in 2002.
+Hamish Ogston was appointed a CBE in 2011 for services to business and the community in York and Outstanding Alumnus of the Year Award from University of Manchester in 2002.

 In 2010 Ogston was presented with a ‘Proclamation of Resolution’ by Councilwoman Janice Hahn on behalf of the Los Angeles City Council.
 It was awarded in recognition of his long-standing relationship with the Port of Los Angeles in San Pedro, his business relationships in America and his altruistic and philanthropic efforts.